Archie-Adams/ahk-scripts/README.md

 - There will be help files that can be accessed with <kbd>RAlt + /</kbd>, or
 <kbd>WIN + RAlt + /</kbd> for global shortcuts.
   - These will be created using [this website project](https://github.com/Archie-Adams/keyboard-shortcut-map-maker) I made for this purpose.
-  - The keyboard shortcut to open them should toggle them off as well.
+  - The keyboard shortcut to open them toggles them off as well.
-  - Each situation will have its own help file.
+  - Each window/website will have its own help file.

 # Contribution